CriticalPathTraining/BBSPA/README.md

-# BBSPA
+## Building Business Solutions with PowerApps and Flow
-Building Business Solutions with PowerApps and the Power Platform
+This repo contains the student files for **BBSPA: Building Business Solutions with PowerApps and Flow**.